-- Ford F-150 insurance cost averages $1,794 per year, $897 for a 6-month policy, or $150 per month for full coverage insurance, depending on the trim level.
+- Ford F-150 insurance cost averages $1,794 per year, or about $150 per month, for full coverage insurance, depending on the trim level.

 - The XL Super Cab 4WD trim level has the cheapest insurance rates due to the relatively low MSRP of $42,995 and lower historical liability claims in relation to the 2-wheel drive version.

-How much does Ford F150 insurance cost?
+How much does Ford F-150 insurance cost?

 Average Ford F-150 insurance cost per month ranges from $128 to $165, depending on the trim level of the truck being insured.